This section was written by Leandro Cabo from rhcplivearchive.com

 • Sailing Outdoors

-Released for free on John’s official website in August 2001
+Released on “From the Sounds Inside” on John’s official website in August 2001

 Everything during this period was recorded without a commercial release in mind and even less as an album project.